6th Annual Charity Golf Tournament

 Annual Charity Golf Tournament

 Celebrating its 6th season ‘The Maverick’ has become the West Valley’s top annual charity golf tournament.
 Year after year ‘The Maverick’ charity golf tournament is filled with supporters, avid golfers, business owners, and those just looking to have a good time.
-They look forward to teeing off for a day filled with fun, networking, comradery, great golfing conditions, and to cap it all off with the famous celebration dinner and after party; all while raising money for West Valley charities.
+They look forward to teeing off for a day filled with fun, networking, camaraderie, great golfing conditions, and to cap it all off with the famous celebration dinner and after party; all while raising money for West Valley charities.

 ‘The Maverick’ golf tournament was created with the vision to raise money for West Valley charities.
 It was hosted at the Wigwam Golf Resort on only one course.
-Years following, the demand to play ‘The Maverick’ grew quickly as patrons from the prior year immediately re-registered simply because this was a tournament like no other that they have had the opportunity to play in.
-Now offering all three of the Wigwam’s top courses to play, ‘The Maverick’ is already blocked off on many calendars for 2018 as well as on pace to selling out, again.
+Years following, the demand to play ‘The Maverick’ grew quickly as patrons from the prior year immediately re-registered simply because this was a tournament like no other that they had previously had the opportunity to play in.
+Now offering all three of the Wigwam’s top courses to play, ‘The Maverick’ is already blocked off on many calendars for 2019 as well as on pace to selling out, again.

-‘The Maverick’ has become valley golfer’s top choice to play simply because 100% of the proceeds are donated back to West Valley charities.
+‘The Maverick’ has become valley golfer’s top choice to play simply because 100% of the net proceeds are donated back to West Valley charities.
 Golfers specifically enjoy the “VIP all-inclusive feel” of ‘The Maverick’ as they are never asked for additional donations or funds after their initial registration.
 ‘The Maverick’ swag bag has become a featured talking point of the golf tournament as each golfer receives an extensive amount of value in their bag when they register.
 The highlight of ‘The Maverick’ is that all your food, beverages, and dinners (plus spouse/guest) are included in your registration providing you with the true elite golfing experience.

 This traveling party bus tours the entire country bringing music, fun, and fresh apparel to golfers all over the US.
 Best of all it is included at no additional cost with your entry into ‘The Maverick’!